Dialpad LogoDialpad Logo Icon

 1. Hosted contact centers aren’t easily scalable

-Although hosted contact centers are a step up from on-premises solutions, they’re still not super scaleable compared to true cloud-based alternatives.
+Although hosted call center solutions are a step up from on-premises solutions, they’re still not super scaleable compared to true cloud-based alternatives.
 This is important because contact centers, especially those in industries with lots of seasonal fluctuations, may need to quickly scale up—or down—their capabilities, call capacity, and number of agents.

 2. Hosted contact centers cost more (than cloud solutions)

-Again, if you’re comparing hosted contact centers to on-premises options, you’d be saving, because the service provider is maintaining their data center, equipment and connections, so you don’t have to.
+Again, if you’re comparing hosted contact centers to on-premises options, you’d be saving money because the service provider is maintaining their data center, equipment and connections, so you don’t have to.

-But you’re not saving as much as you would with cloud contact center software.
-One of the biggest benefits of going with the cloud is that it eliminates any aspect of the data center management—including the people and expenses required.
+Hosted contact center pricing is cheaper in this context—but you’re not saving as much as you would with cloud contact center software.
+One of the biggest benefits of going with the cloud is that it eliminates any aspect of the data center management, including the people and expenses required.

 3. Hosted contact centers give you maximum control

-As we mentioned earlier, a hosted approach can give you maximum control over your implementation of the software and isolate your data, allowing you to do things like implement special behavior or code customizations of your own design (although this does make it harder to maintain and upgrade a system over time because it differs from a standard implementation).
+As we mentioned earlier, a hosted approach can give you control over your implementation of the software and isolate your data, allowing you to do things like implement special workflows or code customizations of your own design.
+But this can be a double-edged sword because it also makes it much harder to maintain and upgrade a system over time because it differs from a standard implementation.

-A better alternative: Digging deeper into cloud contact centers
+A better alternative to hosted contact software?
+Digging deeper into cloud contact centers

 Cloud contact centers are a step up from their hosted counterparts and offer the best alternative to traditional on-premises hardware and phone systems.